salesforce/lwc-test/packages/@lwc/jest-preset/README.md

 #### nativeShadow

+By default, this preset is configured to run the tests with synthetic shadow DOM.
 Optionally, you can configure `@lwc/jest-preset` to use native shadow DOM rather than synthetic shadow DOM.
 To do so, add the following to `jest.config.js`:

 ```json
 {